krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/getstarted/get-started.md

 - JRE >= 8

 ngoy is a standalone library with no dependencies to any web server/framework.
-All it needs is an OutputStream to write the contents to.
+All it needs is an Writer/OutputStream to write the contents to.

 # Clone ngoy-starter-web